 A Solana Beach Drunk Driving Attorney Can Fight the Charges

 While enhancements carry mandatory penalties, the enhancements themselves are not mandatory even if you had a very high BAC.
 It’s important to recognize that even if you cannot beat the charges entirely, the right Solana Beach drunk driving attorney can at least help you avoid a sentencing enhancement and may even be able to have the charges plead down to a wet reckless.

-Whatever the circumstances of your DUI arrest, a drunk driving defense lawyer in University City can help you fight the charges.
+Whatever the circumstances of your DUI arrest, a Solana Beach drunk driving attorney can help you fight the charges.
 Please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Peter M. Liss.

 Creative Commons Image by BlueEyedA73